 House of Yes

 Things are always hopping at this popular gay bar located near the nexus of the L and G trains in Williamsburg.
 On weekends, the bar is wall-to-wall with boys ready to dance and cruise all night long (or at least till 4am closing).
-On Sundays from June through October, the spacious back garden hosts a free afternoon barbecue with $12 pitchers of beer.
+On Sundays from Memorial Day through Labor Day, the spacious back garden hosts a free afternoon barbecue with cheap pitchers of beer.